-The Dual Degree program in Physics and Electrical Engineering is designed for well-prepared students with a strong interest in both physics and engineering.
+The Double Major program in Physics and Electrical Engineering is designed for well-prepared students with a strong interest in both physics and engineering.
 The program combines the applied engineering concepts of electrical engineering with the knowledge and theory of physics.
 Students in this dual program will have skills to prepare them for a wide variety of opportunities in industry or advanced graduate education.
 This double degree program requires four years to complete.

 The electrical engineering curriculum combines the study of basic sciences, circuit design, microprocessors and control systems with the study of the liberal arts.
 This is culminated at the senior level with the Engineering Design Clinic which applies academic knowledge to an industrial project.
 Emphasis is placed on applied engineering.